kobiam/DevOps/readme.md

 ## Cloud Native

-This repository is focused on cloud-native approach, meaning applications that are design to work in the cloud.
+This repository is focused on a cloud-native approach, meaning applications designed to work in the cloud.

 ## Production Runtime

-The projects in the repository can be used in production systems.
+The projects in this repository are suitable for production systems.

 ## Development and Deployment Pipelines